Naokimi/edgeguides/customization/customizing-the-core.md

 #
 # @return [Boolean] true if this product is available
 def available?
-  deleted? && available_on&.past? && !discontinued?
+  !deleted? && available_on&.past? && !discontinued?
 end
 ```